 And just like that, it’s January all over again!
 We arrive at this point every year full of assessment, mince pies and optimism, typically reciting the same mantra ‘this is the year that I’m going to get really fit’.
-Gym induction booked, remaining liquor thrown away and the sweet drawer at work cleared out.
+Gym induction booked, remaining liquor thrown away and the sweet cupboard at home cleared out.
 The transformation begins.

-As your regular day to day conversations start to unusually centre more around healthy eating, you might find the conscious or unconscious nutritional choices of many people around you being labelled as a ‘detox’.
+As your regular day to day conversations start to unusually centre more around healthy eating, you might find the conscious or unconscious nutritional choices of many people that you know being labelled as a ‘detox’.
 A concept that is often associated with many glamorised case studies and testimonials.
-However, despite the endorsements the actual scientific research which supports this facet of nutrition for optimum weight loss and health is still very inconclusive.
+However, despite the endorsements the actual scientific research which supports this area of nutrition for optimum weight loss and health is still very inconclusive.

-To detox in a nutrition sense means to ‘rid your body of all toxins and poisons that we accumulate from food, drink, modern lifestyles choices and even through illness.
-As we know with the non-stop nature of the modern lifestyle it can be difficult to always avoid a food which doesn’t contain toxins in the form of pesticides, herbicides, false hormones, antibiotic residues, artificial additives and a host of other chemicals.
+To detox in a nutrition sense means to ‘rid your body of all toxins and poisons that accumulate from food, drink, modern lifestyles choices and even through illness.
+As we know with the non-stop nature of the modern lifestyle it can be difficult to always avoid a food which doesn’t contain toxins in the form of pesticides, herbicides, false hormones, antibiotic residues, artificial additives, and a host of other chemicals.
 To make things even harder we don’t just take in toxins from food, other contaminants can come from sources such as alcohol, unfiltered water, chemicals in the atmosphere, mould, clothing and even food wrapping.
-It sounds like the biggest game of dodgeball you’ll ever play I know!
+It sounds like the biggest game of dodgeball you’ll ever play, doesn’t it?

-To ascertain whether your lymphatic system is working efficiently look through the list of conditions below to see how many of them apply to you.
+To learn whether your lymphatic system is working efficiently look through the list of outcomes below to see how many of them apply to you.

-– You often suffer with minor ailments such as colds, flu’s and viruses.
+– You often suffer with minor illnesses such as colds, flus and viruses.

 – Feeling fatigued and bloated with some swelling around the arms and legs can be common.